lambdaclass/cairo-vm/docs/SPECS.md

 - `RelocatableValue(Relocatable)`: Contains the segment index and the offset in that segment
 - `Int(Felt252)`: Contains just a value of data

-`MemoryCell` represents a unit of data in the memory.
+`MemoryCell` is a `[u64; 4]` that represents a value in the memory.
+However cells can also represent a part in memory that holds no value and it is just used to fill gaps.
+This is done by useng a mask -> Cell with no value = `[NONE_MASK, 0, 0, 0]`

 ### Memory relationships